codenload/doc/user_manual.md

 *** If you want to keep the current key answer 'no'. ***
 ********************************************************
 Generating public/private rsa key pair.
-Enter file in which to save the key (/home/pi/.ssh/id_rsa):
 Created directory '/home/pi/.ssh'.
 Enter passphrase (empty for no passphrase):
 Enter same passphrase again:
-Your identification has been saved in /home/pi/.ssh/id_rsa.
-Your public key has been saved in /home/pi/.ssh/id_rsa.pub.
-[...]
-Generating public/private rsa key pair.
-Enter file in which to save the key (/root/.ssh/id_rsa):
-Created directory '/root/.ssh'.
-Enter passphrase (empty for no passphrase):
-Enter same passphrase again:
-Your identification has been saved in /root/.ssh/id_rsa.
+Your identification has been saved in /home/pi/.ssh/id_rsa.cnl.
-Your public key has been saved in /root/.ssh/id_rsa.pub.
+Your public key has been saved in /home/pi/.ssh/id_rsa.cnl.pub.
 [...]
 ```
 #### Step 3